Ethereum Review 2025: Investment Guide

 - Institutional Trust: Proven track record and security

-- Regulatory Clarity: Clearest regulatory status among smart contract platforms
+- Regulatory Clarity: Clearest regulatory status amongst smart contract platforms

 Technical and Security Advantages